vedph/cadmus-itinera-rdf/work-mappings.md

 }
 ```

-As you can see, thhere are 2 children mappings for the recipient entity: one matches the recipient ID represented by an external link (`!id.target.name` = there is no target name in the ID), another matches the recipient ID represented by an internal link (`id.target.name` = there is a target name in the ID, which means that this is a pin-based link, i.e. internal).
+As you can see, there are 2 children mappings for the recipient entity: one matches the recipient ID represented by an external link (`!id.target.name` = there is no target name in the ID), another matches the recipient ID represented by an internal link (`id.target.name` = there is a target name in the ID, which means that this is a pin-based link, i.e. internal).

 >You might observe that here the target URI is built with the part ID rather than with the item ID.
 We could also use the `itemId`, but only if we are sure that all the related entities correspond to items.
 If instead an entity is defined only in a part, it would make no sense to target its container item; sure, the resulting URI would be globally unique, but in practice we would lose the direct connection between the link and its target part.